opendcs/opendcs/docs/source/start-decoding.rst

 A major bulk of the examples here are likely not typically full raw messages from sources.
-The sample messages are displayed for the purposes of providing examples of how the format statements function and decoding information.
+The sample messages are displayed for the purposes of providing examples of how the format statements DECODE when executed on certain input messages.

 Further details and advanced topics on the DECODING can be found in the DECODING manual :doc:`DECODES Guide <./legacy-decoding-guide>`